wso2/docs-updates/en/docs/updates/faq.md

 the [CNTLM documentation](http://cntlm.sourceforge.net/) for instructions.

 ### Do I have to run the update tool in all the servers in my environment?
 This is not a WSO2 recommended approach.
-If you have several servers running in your environment, it is prudent to use a configuration Management system.
+If you have several servers running in your environment, it is prudent to use a Configuration Management System.
 In this way, you update the product pack once and distribute the same using the Configuration Management System to other servers.

 ### WSO2 recommended configuration management tools to deploy configurations to client nodes?